Cosmian/kms/documentation/docs/veracrypt/veracrypt.md

 ## Configuring access to the KMS

-The PKCS#11 provider library uses the same configuration file as the [CLI](../cli/cli.md#configuration).
+The PKCS#11 provider library uses the same configuration file as the [CLI](../cli/cli.md), and authentication to the KMS is done using the same mechanisms (certificates, JWT tokens, none).

 Authentication of the machine to the KMS is likely to be done using a PKCS#12 file.
 The path to the PKCS#12 file and its password should be set in the configuration file.